 The Most Dangerous Sports For Eye Safety

-Every year, over 25 thousand people sustain sports-related eye injuries.
-In one study on kids sports injuries, basketball was the leading sport that caused the majority of visits to the emergency room.
-When looking at all age groups together, water sports and activities were named the leading cause of eye injuries and considered the most dangerous when it came to eye safety.
+Every year, over 25,000 people sustain sports-related eye injuries.
+In a study on kids-sports injuries, basketball was the leading sport that caused the majority of visits to the emergency room.
+When comparing all age groups together, water sports and activities were named the leading cause of eye injuries and considered to be the most dangerous when it came to eye safety.

 - Water and Pool Play: 6,605